 The Office of the Comptroller General is responsible for the overall quality and integrity of the government's financial management and control systems.

-The Office of the Comptroller General has five branches:
+The Office of the Comptroller General has six branches:

 Financial Management Branch develops and implements financial management and general administrative policies for government.

 Financial Reporting and Advisory Services prepares and publishes the province's financial statements, including the Public Accounts, champions improvements in common accounting approaches across government.

 Corporate Accounting Services is responsible for the Corporate Financial System.

 Corporate Compliance and Controls Monitoring Branch (includes Legal Encumbrance Section) provides a risk-based compliance review program to improve the efficiency and economy of internal controls, processes encumbered payments due to third party demands, and provides administrative and financial support for programs and initiatives undertaken by the Office of the Comptroller General.